All Products

 Cluster resource evaluation

-Requirement Parameters
+Requirement parameter

-fan-out factor
+Fan-out factor

 Peak data inflow

-The peak traffic of business data.
-Unit: MB/s.
+Peak traffic of business data, unit: MB/s.

 Average data inflow

-The average traffic of business data.
-Unit: MB/s.
+Average traffic of business data, unit: MB/s.

 Data retention period